xanthics/XanAscTweaks/README.md

-`new` is removing Newcomers from first chat tab `ascension` is removing Ascension from first chat tab `world`  is removing World from first chat tab
-`coa` is filtering Conquest of Azeroth Travel Guide `bau` is filtering Northrend Travel Guide
-`bauchat` is hiding BAU from Ascension and Newcomers `keeper` is filtering Keeper's Scrolls
+`new` is removing Newcomers from first chat tab `ascension` is removing Ascension from first chat tab `world`  is removing World from first chat tab `travel` is filtering all Travel Guides to alpha realms `bauchat` is hiding BAU from Ascension and Newcomers `keeper` is filtering Keeper's Scrolls
 `motherlode` is filtering Motherlodes